weinzierl/keycloak/plugins/keycloak-oidc-federation/README.md

 If keycloak-oidc-federation.jar is not already built, then you can build it alone with a `mvn clean install`.

-It should be installed as a keycloak extension, meaning that it should be deployed as a wildfly module, and also added as a dependency in `keycloak-services` module xml, by adding the entry
+It should be installed as a keycloak extension on a existing keycloak instance, meaning that it should be deployed as a wildfly module (use the provided module.xml file), and also be added as a dependency in `keycloak-services` module xml, by adding the entry
 `<module name="org.keycloak.keycloak-oidc-federation" services="import"/>`